chomosuke/PMC-notes/notes.typ

           global version.
         - `lastprivate(list of variables)`: copy the private variables to the global version for the "lexically last" private variables.
+            - A variable can be firstprivate and lastprivate at the same time.
 - `#pragma omp single`
     - Only do it in a single thread in the team, used inside `#pragma omp parallel`
         - `private(list of variables)`: each thread will have its own version of the variable.